 Form 1099 is only reported to Kentucky when Kentucky tax has been withheld.
-1099 information may be reported in an electronic file on CD in the Publication 1220 format or it may be reported on Form K-5.
+1099 information may be submitted via the MyTaxes portal as a transmitter at MyTaxes.ky.gov or on CD in Publication 1220 format.
+It may also be reported on Form K-5.